robhz786/strf/README.md

 # Compilers

-In its current state, Boost.Stringify is known to work with the following compilers:
+In its current state, Strf is known to work with the following compilers:

 * Clang 3.8 (with `--std=c++14` option )
 * GCC 7